New Year Campaigns – 15 Ideas For Killing It On Social Media

 9. Try inspirational content

-46% of consumers say that they follow brands on social media for inspirational content.
+Inspirational content is timeless on social media.
+Moreover, content that inspires also humanizes your brand.
 And while preparing for a new year there might be more people looking for motivation in all forms and from all sources.
 That’s why creating motivational posts that somehow tie back to your products will add good value to your New Year campaigns.

 10. Stick with your niche

 Whether you want to share a joke to keep things light during the celebration or want to share tips or inspiration, try to stay within your niche.
 This way you will make the most of seasonal marketing without deviating from your brand too much.

 For example, History TV Canada shared an informative post on New Year’s Eve but focused on history so as to keep the content relevant to the brand’s niche.